Vest Family Trust – how to wind up old Family Trust

 Your documents to get rid of a family trust are drafted so that there are:

 Stamp Duty and Transfer Duty are State-based taxes.
-However, in all Australian States and Territories, they do not apply to the closing of a family trust prepared by Legal Consolidated Barristers & Solicitors.
+However, in all Australian States and Territories, they do not apply to closing a family trust prepared by Legal Consolidated Barristers & Solicitors.

 Capital Gains Tax is a tax levied by the Federal Government.
 Again, there is no CGT payable on these vesting documents.